raspberrypilearning/mapping-data/en/step_4.md

 ---

 If you get a message about 'KeyError', check the spelling of your dictionary keys match when you put values in and when you read them out.
 Whether the letters are UPPERCASE or lowercase is important too.

+If the error is for the `colours` dictionary, make sure you are checking the key exists in `colours` before trying to get the value.

 --- /collapse ---